-101.1.1 Forward Start-The forward start may be taken from the starting block, the pool deck or a push from the wall.
-At the commencement of each heat, the referee shall signal to the swimmers by a short series of whistles to remove all clothing except for swimwear, followed by a long whistle indicating that they should take their positions with at least one foot at the front of the starting platform, the edge of the pool or on the wall before the command "Take your mark."
-Those starting in the water must have at least one hand in contact with the wall or starting block.
+101.1.1 Forward Start-The forward start may be taken from the starting block, the pool deck, or a push from the wall.
+At the commencement of each heat, the referee shall signal to the swimmers by a short series of whistles to remove all clothing except for swimwear, followed by a long whistle indicating that they should take their positions with at least one foot at the front of the starting platform or the deck before the command, "Take your mark."
+Swimmers starting in the water must take their positions on the wall with at least one hand in contact with the wall or starting platform and one foot in contact with the wall before the command "Take your mark" and may face any direction.